+The other type of virtual system is a customized VM that is running on one of Techstaff's hypervisors and is managed by Techstaff.
+It is configured explicitly for a particular course, but provides services (database, web, etc.) required by the course.
 The SLURM cluster was originally constructed to support Hank Hoffmann's OS course.
 SLURM is a job scheduling system that allows users to submit requests for resources and allows them to execute jobs using those reserved resources.
 The cluster should be used for larger jobs, rather than than linux.cs.uchicago.edu.
 Additionally, we have a couple of GPUs that can be utilized on the cluster.